• Skip to primary navigation

 Tried this recipe?Let us know how it was!

 Please feel free to leave me a comment.
 Did your family enjoy these cinnamon scrolls?
-What fillings did you use to in yours??
+What fillings did you use in yours??
 I love hearing from everyone 🙂

 Rating the recipe once you’ve made the dish helps other readers decide whether to make my dishes.
 PLUS if you take any pics, please post them to social media and tag me!!